Mayo Thompson: Personal life

 On February 19, 1969, Thompson married "Daniella" born 1946.
 The marriage would be mentioned in Rick Barthelme's second novel "War and War" released in 1971.
 The pair divorced on June 20th, 1972.
 He later married conceptual artist Christine Kozlov.
 Thompson and Kozlov divorced in the mid-to-late 1980s.

 Since 2009, Thompson has lived with his wife Maria Vogelauer and their dog in California.

 Legacy

 Pitchfork attributes Mayo Thompson as "the primary oracle for a generation of art punks, industrial savants, and new-wave scientists".
+His production credits were associated with "classic punk albums", while writer Rob Young noted him as a "fully fledged professional producer" and "a crucial addition to Rough Trade's floating collective of associates".
+Music critic Simon Reynolds argued Thompson co-produced with Geoff Travis "many of the best postpunk bands of the era".
 Thompson's solo work has influenced artists such as David Grubbs, Jeff Mangum, Peter Kember, and Andrew VanWyngarden.

-His work with Rough Trade in the 1980s has been described as "a crucial addition to Rough Trade's floating collective of associates".
-His production credits were associated with "classic punk albums", with writer Rob Young noting his later work as making him a "fully fledged professional producer".
-Music critic Simon Reynolds argued Thompson co-produced with Geoff Travis "many of the best postpunk bands of the era".

 In 2009, Paul Haig covered "Horses" from Corky's Debt to His Father.
-While in 2011, Lower Dens covered "Dear Betty Baby", later covered by Galaxie 500's Dean Wareham in 2025 on his solo album That’s the Price of Loving Me.
+While in 2011, Lower Dens covered "Dear Betty Baby", later covered by Galaxie 500's Dean Wareham in 2025 on his solo album That's the Price of Loving Me.